cainhill/render-engine/README.md

 3. **Checks:** It skips any CSV file if the final video already exists and the CSV hasn't been changed since the last render.

-4. **Processes:** For new or updated CSVs, it trims, rotates, resizes, and saves the referenced source videos as cached clips in the `/data/cache/` folder.
+4. **Processes:** For new or updated CSVs, it trims, rotates, resizes, and saves the referenced source videos as cached clips in the `/data/cache/` directory.

 5. **Combines:** It glues those cached clips together into a finished video.
-The final file is saved to `/data/dest-videos/` using the ***exact same name and relative subfolder structure*** as your input CSV (e.g., `/data/manifests/holidays/bali_2026.csv` becomes `/data/dest-videos/holidays/bali_2026.mp4`).
+The final file is saved to `/data/dest-videos/` using the ***exact same name and relative subdirectory structure*** as your input CSV (e.g., `/data/manifests/holidays/bali_2026.csv` becomes `/data/dest-videos/holidays/bali_2026.mp4`).

 <br />